Skip to main content

 Yes, it helps isolate and advertise only the appropriate namespaces to authorized clients, improving security in multi-tenant storage environments while keeping discovery automated and efficient.

-How does the Discovery Controller enhance NVMe-oF automation?
+How does the Discovery Controller work in OpenShift or post-VMware Kubernetes environments?